Gift Wrap Roll & Size Guide

 | Full ream | 833 ft | High-volume wrap counters |

-A full ream holds roughly twice the paper of a half ream — but note the rack warning below before ordering 833 ft rolls.
+A full ream holds roughly twice the paper of a half ream.

 Wrapping Paper Widths — What Each Width Is For